 the story angels

-The Story Angels are a special-forces troupe on a mission to create and share original, customized stories and poems based on themes provided by others.
+The Story Angels are a special-ops troupe of writers on a secret mission to create custom storytelling experiences from themes provided by you.

 You provide the theme,

 You provide the theme, we will provide a set of original stories and poems inspired by your theme.

 We will then present a staged storytelling event to your audience accompanied by music and world-class olive oils, freshly-baked breads, hand-cured meats & cheeses, select wine, and other savory morsels in an intimate setting.